 Spice Addiction Treatment in Los Angeles

 At Melrose Recovery Group in Los Angeles, we specialize in helping people overcome spice addiction and other substance abuse problems.
 For example, people in the age range of 18 to 30 tend to be susceptible to synthetic weed addiction, and those individuals make up our core demographic.
-Our caring staff also works closely with our residents to help them beat their synthetic marijuana problems and other addiction issues.
+Our caring staff also works closely with our residents to help them beat their synthetic drug addiction and other addiction issues.
 We offer a full range of rehab and therapeutic services, including:

 We focus on those with addictions and their family members at Melrose Recovery.
 Furthermore, we understand that achieving recovery and lifelong sobriety is a team effort.
 To this end, we encourage residents to envision a better life, pursue their dreams, and embrace a fuller and more productive life.